aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.10.0 ####
+- New features
+	- Add possibility to set server calendar color to selected category color
+	- Allow to specify shortcut key of category and improve EventMappingConfiguration UI
+	- Add scheduling configuration options to EventMappingConfiguration and set RSVP for attendees.
+(You can specify if you want to set SCHEDULE-AGENT:CLIENT or X-SOGO-SEND-APPOINTMENT-NOTIFICATIONS:NO for SOGo)
+- bug fixes
+	- Escape single quotes in category filter string and validate it in EventMappingConfiguration, it must not contain commas or semicolons to avoid exceptions
+	- Use DASL filter instead of JET syntax to fix category filtering for OL 2010(64bit)
+	- Take relative redirects in account. (fixes Autodiscovery for some servers based on cpanel/horde)
+	- Avoid UTC conversion from Dday.iCal library for upcoming reminder check.
+	- Use GlobalAppointmentID for new events instead of random Guid to avoid doubling events from invitations for own attendee.
 #### 1.9.0 ####
 - New features
 	- Map CalDAV server colors to Outlook category colors.
 It is possible to choose the  category color manually or fetch the color from the server and map it to the nearest supported Outlook color.